orz-forks/cryfs-web-next/frontend/pages/comparison.md

 <strong>Footnotes:</strong>
 <ol className={css(style.footnotes)}>
+    <li className={css(style.footnotesLi)}>CryFS is fast enough to be used in practice, but some of the other file systems in the list are faster.</li>
     <li className={css(style.footnotesLi)}>VeraCrypt causes unresolvable conflicts when modifying the filesystem on two machines without full synchronization inbetween.</li>
     <li className={css(style.footnotesLi)}>CryFS supports this starting with version 0.10.</li>
-    <li className={css(style.footnotesLi)}>Gocryptfs only protects file contents.
-It does not protect against adding or deleting files or directories.</li>
+    <li className={css(style.footnotesLi)}>Gocryptfs only makes sure that the data you're reading was at some point written by you.
+It does not protect against attackers who replace the content of a file with the content of a different file, or with an earlier version of the same or a different file.</li>
-    <li className={css(style.footnotesLi)}>EncFS only protects file contents.
-It does not protect against adding or deleting files or directories.
-Also, the current implementation is flawed because a hacker can simply disable the integrity check.</li>
+    <li className={css(style.footnotesLi)}>Like in (c), EncFS also only makes sure that the data you're reading was at some point written by you.
+Furthermore, the current implementation is flawed because a hacker can simply disable the integrity check.</li>
     <li className={css(style.footnotesLi)}>There is experimental Windows support starting with CryFS version 0.10.</li>
     <li className={css(style.footnotesLi)}>There is a third-party experimental version of gocryptfs and EncFS for Windows.</li>
 </ol>